This page is for Free File Fillable Forms Taxpayers

 Account Creation - When creating an account, do not enter any foreign characters (e.g. ñ, ü, ó,).
 Do not hyphenate or leave spaces in first or last names.
 Failure to follow these rules may cause creation issues or account access issues.

-Names, addresses, etc.- Your foreign country name. foreign country province/county and your foreign postal code addresses is now entered on Schedule 6.
+Names, addresses, etc.- Your foreign country name, foreign country province/county and foreign postal code address is now entered on Form 1040.
 When entering information on a form, do not enter any foreign characters (e.g. ñ, ü, ó,), hyphenate or leave spaces in first names, last names or address names.
 Failure to follow these rules may result in transmission failure or return rejection.

 Foreign Phone Numbers -

 - Account Creation - You cannot use a foreign phone number.
-We suggest you contact a friend or relative with a U.S. phone number and ask them if you can use their phone number for account creation.
+We suggest you contact a friend or relative with a U.S. mobile phone number and ask them if you can use their phone number for account creation and account recovery, when necessary.
 When you must enter a phone number that is not your foreign number, make sure to uncheck the “Verify with text message” checkbox, which will disable the use of that phone number to verify the account at creation.

 Forms May Preclude E-filing - Familiarize yourself the forms you need before you start your return and view the Forms and Limitations page for information on forms that may prevent you from filing electronically.
 Here are two commonly filed forms that contain limitations.
 Most limitations involve the inability to attach required statements to the form.